Evaluation & Systems Thinking Consultants Melbourne | First Person Consulting

 Service Model Design

-We work across sectors
+Sectors we work across

 Our Approach

+We believe that meaningful change starts with understanding.
+Our approach to research and design emphasises collaboration, rigour and practical application.
 We bring robust methodologies grounded in social research, but always translate these into accessible insights that teams can act on.

 Evidence-informed and practical